University of Ibague, Ibague, Colombia, 12th to 14th September 2017

 Check out the more detailed Workshop Schedule.

-For more details about the workshop and how to participate, please contact Carolina Patiño.
+For more details about the workshop, please contact Carolina Patiño.